anjaeju/CS231n_practice/README.md

 @ Style GAN
 - I am currently trying to implement the cartoon style GAN for fun.
 #### divide and conquer
-- 1. Neural Style (style transfer) (conquer)
+- 1. Neural Style (style transfer) (conquered)
-- 2. StyleGAN, FreezeD
+- 2. StyleGAN (semi-conqured,,,can it be conquered ??)
-- 3. StyleGAN2, ADA
+- 3. FreezeD
 - 4. Latent Space Exploration